 Another idea is to gift a "year of graduation" check; for example $20.20, for the graduation year of 2020.
 Money adds up quickly.
 My son received a lot, as did most of his friends.
 He put the money towards his first year of incidental college expenses not covered by us.

 Decide which open houses you are attending.
 Consider declining if you don’t know the graduate or her parents well.
 Set a time limit for each open house when you have multiple events in a day or weekend, or if they overlap.
 Make sure you speak to the graduate and congratulate her.

 Someday your child will graduate from high school, so make mental notes.
 Attending open houses and graduation parties is fun and will inspire you with ideas about how to celebrate your future graduate.

-Judy M. Miller, a freelance writer and mom of four, is already mulling over the high school graduation of her oldest daughter in 2016.
+Judy M. Miller, a freelance writer and mom of four, is already mulling over the high school graduation of her oldest daughter.